TINT: Playing Tetris in the Linux Terminal

 TINT is a recursive acronym that stands for TINT is not Tetris.
 Packages are available for Debian, Ubuntu and other Linux distros.

-Terminal Games Gaming on Linux Video Demonstration
+Terminal Games Video Demonstration Gaming on Linux

 To be informed of new posts, subscribe to the RSS feed or follow Linux Netbook on Facebook.